The first real job in my life.

 Let’s rewind for a minute.

 Winter was approaching, and it was business as usual.
 I’ve gotten many friends over the past two years – a lot of addicts, and a lot of the “clean” ones-drug-dealers.
 The ones I liked the most were from Italy.
-They had the money, they were the biggest buyers, they were good with the top dogs-as a result, they-the bosses-liked me.
+They had the money; they were the biggest buyers, they were good with the top dogs-as a result, they-the bosses-liked me.
 My whole attitude and “talent” for the business finally paid off.
-I was rewarded with something a man can’t buy—no matter how rich he or she is—respect.
+They rewarded me with something no man can’t buy—no matter how rich he is—respect.

 Somewhere in mid-November, I get a proposal.
 “Drive to Holland to pick up a load.”
 At last, a real job!
-This was an offer I just couldn’t afford to refuse.
+It was an offer I just couldn’t afford to refuse.

 Reminiscing upon the decision, it wasn’t really a decision.
 It was a cause of past decisions—when I still had a choice.
 Now, it was just another step I had to take treading the dusty path.
 Quitting school, partying till the crack of dawn while my classmates were having a good night sleep, resting for an exam the next day; leaving my father’s bakery—this whole trajectory led me here.
 Cause and effect.

 “Reminiscing upon the decision, it wasn’t really a decision.
 It was a cause of past decisions—when I still had a choice.
-Now, it was just another step I had to take treading the dusty path.”
+Now, it was just another step I had to take.”

 “We shook hands, they gave me the keys, everything went smoothly.
 I even got a gram for the road.”

 Right at the time when my 20-year old brother was taking over dad’s bakery business-entrusted with running all the family’s fortune-I was shaking with cold-sweats about to start an international border incident.
 Ironically, cold sweats are the body’s response in a “fight-or-flight” situation.
 The body still hadn’t figured out it was trapped in a mind with no decisions left.